johnsosoka/site-johnsosoka-com/README.md

 # jscom-blog

 Welcome to the repository for [My Homepage](https://johnsosoka.com).

-A personal blog, written by a software engineer and lover-of-dogs currently living in Boise, Idaho.
-Writing about technology, software engineering, and my expanding family.
+This is a test.
+I've removed some text above, and I'm adding text here.

 ## About